JuliaLang/julia/doc/manual/parallel-computing.rst

 Connections between workers (using the in-built TCP/IP transport) is established in the following manner:

-- :func:`addprocs` is called on the master process with a :class:`ClusterManager` object
+- :func:`addprocs` is called on the master process with a :class:`ClusterManager` object.
 - :func:`addprocs` calls the appropriate :func:`launch` method which spawns
-  required number of worker processes on appropriate machines
+  required number of worker processes on appropriate machines.
-- Each worker starts listening on a free port and writes out its host and port information to :const:`STDOUT`
+- Each worker starts listening on a free port and writes out its host and port information to :const:`STDOUT`.
-- The cluster manager captures the :const:`STDOUT` of each worker and makes it available to the master process
+- The cluster manager captures the :const:`STDOUT` of each worker and makes it available to the master process.
-- The master process parses this information and sets up TCP/IP connections to each worker
+- The master process parses this information and sets up TCP/IP connections to each worker.
-- Every worker is also notified of other workers in the cluster
+- Every worker is also notified of other workers in the cluster.
-- Each worker connects to all workers whose ``id`` is less than the worker's own ``id``
+- Each worker connects to all workers whose ``id`` is less than the worker's own ``id``.
-- In this way a mesh network is established, wherein every worker is directly connected with every other worker
+- In this way a mesh network is established, wherein every worker is directly connected with every other worker.

 While the default transport layer uses plain :class:`TCPSocket`, it is possible for a Julia cluster to provide